mecid/mecid.github.io/_posts/2021-03-10-mastering-swiftui-previews.md

 #### Preview files
 I want to mention that you are not limited to creating a preview only inside a Swift file containing a SwiftUI view.
 You can create Swift files that contain only previews.
 It might be handy when you provide a complete design system or a UI library.
 For example, I maintain the SwiftUI charting library, and I have a Swift file that contains the previews of all available chart views in my library.

+> Don’t be afraid to extract your complex views into small pieces and then compose them into a large view.
+To learn more about view decomposition, look at my ["View composition in SwiftUI"](/2019/10/30/view-composition-in-swiftui/) post.

 #### Debug previews
 SwiftUI previews use the simulator to render themselves.
 So you can think about them as an embedded simulator in the Xcode window.
 That's why we can run and debug SwiftUI preview directly in the Xcode canvas.